Sennan District, Osaka

 Sennan (泉南郡, Sennan-gun) is a district located in Osaka Prefecture, Japan.

+Population

 As of 2009, the district has an estimated population of 70,631 and a density of 991 persons per km2.
 The total area is 71.27 km2.

+Economy

 At one time Peach Aviation had its head office in a location on the property of Kansai International Airport and in Tajiri, in Sennan District.